 Brain and nervous system

-According to the Lupus Research Alliance, about half of people with lupus experience problems with their ability to think.
-Around 1 in 5 experience headaches, memory loss, mood swings, and stroke.
-Almost 1 in 10 people develop blood clots, which may also lead to stroke.
+According to the Lupus Research Alliance, about half of all people with lupus experience cognitive difficulties with thought processes.
+Around 1 in 5 people experience headaches, memory loss, mood swings, and stroke.

-- Dry, "gritty" eyes - seen in 25 percent of people with lupus
+- dry, "gritty" eyes, which occur in 25 percent of people with lupus

-- Retinal blood vessel changes - occurring in up to 28 percent of patients
+- changes to blood vessels in the retina, occurring in up to 28 percent of patients

-- Sjögren's syndrome - an inability to produce enough tears - is apparent in 20 percent of lupus patients
+- Sjögren's syndrome, a condition in which a person cannot produce enough tears, is apparent in 20 percent of lupus patients

-Lupus can affect the mouth in a variety of ways.
-Mouth sores, also known as oral lesions or ulcers, are one of the most common symptoms and occur in around 4 to 45 percent of people with lupus.
+Lupus can lead to a variety of symptoms in the mouth.
+Mouth sores, also known as oral lesions or ulcers, are among the most common symptoms and occur in around 4 to 45 percent of people with lupus.

-Drugs used to treat lupus, such as corticosteroids, can sometimes cause mouth dryness, cold sores, swelling, and yeast infections.
+Drugs used to treat lupus, such as corticosteroids, can sometimes cause the side effects of mouth dryness, cold sores, swelling, and yeast infections.

 Many people with lupus develop skin problems, and rashes or sores are very common.
 Up to 70 percent of individuals with lupus are sensitive to ultraviolet (UV) rays in sunlight.